"Come forth into the light of things. Let nature be your teacher."

 - William Wordsworth-

 Hello, and welcome to Outdoor Education.
-My name is Frank Blair and this will be my twenty-eighth year teaching in Owasso Public schools and my fifteenth at the eighth grade center.
+My name is Frank Blair and this will be my thirtieth year teaching in Owasso Public schools and my seventeenth at the eighth grade center.
 I am very excited about teaching this subject and look forward to a great year.

 The purpose of this class is to explore environmental concerns and their impact on outdoor related activities.
 Subjects that will be covered will include but are not limited to: hunting, fishing, land management, species identification, habitat management, ecology, biology, hunter education and safety, archery, orienteering, geocaching, firearm safety, and exploration of outdoor related careers among other subjects.